engraya/hirescape/README.md

 ## <a name="usage">🙌 Acknowledgments</a>

--React.js for its flexible component-based architecture.
+- React.js for its flexible component-based architecture.
--Next.js for server-side rendering and building static pages.
+- Next.js for server-side rendering and building static pages.
--Tailwind CSS for beautiful, responsive design.
+- Tailwind CSS for beautiful, responsive design.
--MongoDB for scalable, flexible data storage.
+- MongoDB for scalable, flexible data storage.
--Vercel and AWS for fast and reliable cloud hosting.
+- Vercel and AWS for fast and reliable cloud hosting.
--JWT for secure and stateless authentication.
+- JWT for secure and stateless authentication.

 ## <a name="usage">🌐 Deployment</a>